worldpeaceenginelabs/METAVERSE-SEED/README.md

 Become a part of Cloud Atlas today and join an exciting community that’s shaping a brighter future.
 Together, we can forge a better world for ourselves and the generations to come.
 <br><br>

-# Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies...
+# Cloud Atlas, a Collective Computer akin to those from the movies...

 ### Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!
 A Collective Computer...<br>
 ### No need for back-end servers!
 Cloud Atlas syncs via public tracker networks using BitTorrent, with Nostr as a fallback coming soon.
 However, persistent storage and computational power (cloud/servers) can be simply added if needed.<br>